JunboShen/ENGG2760A-ESTR2018/README.md

 | :---------------- | :--- | :--- |
 | 1 | 9/9 | Homework1: [problem set](), [solution]() |

-## ESTR 2018 students
-ESTR 2018 follows the same format as ENGG 2760A, but with additional readings and exercises, and a project to be presented in the second half of the semester.
-The exams and quizzes will be the same as ENGG 2760A.

-Projects can be done individually or with a partner.
-They will involve a short report and a presentation.
-The readings and exercises can be used as project leads, but you can feel free to choose your own topic in consultation with the course instructor or the TAs.

 ## Course policies
 - Special teaching arrangement for students who cannot enter HK: